AnSunn/Courses/web-programming/2 Movies Server/description.md

 Create Movies server:
-* Get all request export all movies data
+* Get all request exports all movies data

-* Get by Id one export movie with requested id
+* Get by Id one exports movie with requested id

 * Create request creates the movie